vaginessa/WebBrowserPassView-plugin/README.md

 > This plugin independed and can work without any library and codes!

-> This plugin made for Green force USB mini.

 > This is fastely way to hack passwords!

 This is WebBrowserPassView: